 - The coke was a supermarket own brand and didn’t think to ask (some supermarket own brands contain barley)

-- How to avoid it – I still find this one near on impossible to remember 🙁 so tough but all you can do is remember to ask!
+- How to avoid it – I still find this one hard to remember 🙁 so tough but all you can do is remember to ask!

 - They had both a gf and not gf version of the same type of cake and served the wrong one